barbudangabriel-gif/Flowmind/MINDFOLIO_VISION.md

-# 🧠 Mindfolio Vision: The World's First AI-Powered Trading Portfolio
+# 🧠 Mindfolio Vision: The World's First AI-Powered Trading Mindfolio

 ## What Makes Mindfolio Special?

-Mindfolio is **NOT** just another portfolio tracker.
+Mindfolio is **NOT** just another mindfolio tracker.
 It's a **living, learning trading entity** that combines:
 - **Autonomous AI Modules** that scout, analyze, and execute trades
 - **Real-time Intelligence** from options flow, dark pool, and congress trades
-- **Per-Portfolio Personality** - each Mindfolio has its own risk profile and learning curve
+- **Per-Mindfolio Personality** - each Mindfolio has its own risk profile and learning curve
 - **Smart Execution** via TradeStation with backtesting and paper trading
 - **FIFO-based P&L** with Greeks aggregation and correlation analysis